plexsystems/nifi-cluster-coordinator/README.md

-# py-example
+# nifi-cluster-coordinator

-This repo is a modified version of code project created by the `generator-py` for Yeoman [https://github.com/kaelzhang/generator-py](https://github.com/kaelzhang/generator-py).
+This is a work in progress project which can be used to coordinate deploying the same Apache NiFi process group version to multiple clusters.

+This is useful for people who need to maintain the same version of a flow on separate clusters for CI/CD and multiple data center purposes.

+## Getting Started

+The following packages need to be available on your system

+- `libxml2-dev`
+- `libxslt-dev`

-To get started it is first recommended to create a python virtual environment.
+Create a python virtual environment.

 ```sh
 python3 -m venv .venv
 source .venv/bin/activate
 ```

-Then run `make install`.

-In Visual Studio Code unit tests should be auto discovered as well as linting and intellisense.

-## TODO

-- Fix `Dockerfile`
-- Fix `docs`
+Run `make dev-setup`.